 Do I need Liability Insurance if I stay in a rented house?

-Yes, you do need to have a liability insurance coverage even if you stay on a rented property.
-Your landlord’s home insurance policy will cover other things like natural calamity coverage, theft coverage, etc. But as far as personal liability is concerned, purchasing a standard renters insurance policy will suffice.
+Yes, you do need to have liability insurance coverage even if you stay on a rented property.
+Your landlord’s home insurance policy will cover things like natural calamity coverage, theft coverage, etc. But as far as personal liability is concerned, purchasing a standard renters insurance policy will suffice.
 Besides, most landlords ask tenants to have a standard renters insurance policy up to at least $100,000.

 Liability insurance is a safety net that protects you when accidents happen.
 Everyone has good days and bad days.
 You don’t want a single unlucky moment to cost you your entire property.
 Hence, by paying a mere $80-$100 a year, you can protect your valuable investment and also put your mind at ease.